landriet/cardgames/python_ai/README.md

 ## Remaining Steps

 1. **Port Game Logic**
-   - Port essential Scoundrel game logic from TypeScript to Python, or expose it via an API for the environment to use.
    - Implement state transitions, action handling, and reward calculation in `scoundrel_env.py`.

 2. **Complete Environment Implementation**